ahfaisal122/ThesisProject/README.md

 # ThesisProject
-An application of Breast Cancer Detection using Deep Learning and Transfer Learning based Mammography Images
+An Application of Deep Learning and Transfer Learning for Breast Cancer Detection Using Mammography Images.